Superficially, being a realtor seems like a fantastic career choice.

 After all, we’ve been exposed to the lives of real estate agents in the media for years.
 Featured disproportionately in TV shows, realtors pop up on both reality shows and in fiction.
 It’s natural to be curious about a job that seems so very lucrative, but for relatively little work.
 It’s just showing people around houses and then collecting a commission, right?

-Entering a career in real estate might be a choice that’s right for you; for some people, it makes for an ideal career that is flexible and endlessly interesting.
+Entering a career in real estate (a good place to learn more is Agent Real Estate School) might be a choice that’s right for you; for some people, it makes for an ideal career that is flexible and endlessly interesting.
 However, it’s important that you know the full facts about what life as a realtor is really like– the reality is rather different to the glossy world portrayed on TV…

 Fact #1: Real Estate Agents Work Hard